raghavgoenka/NewsFeed/README.md

 # NewsFeed
-NewsFeed which uses https://newsapi.org/ news api to get latest news and display it in the App
+NewsFeed app which uses https://newsapi.org/ news api to get latest news and display it in the App